 Can I submit a lower tax amount?
 The standard withholding is 3.33% of the sales price.
 However, the State will allow Sellers to calculate and submit 12.3% on the gain amount for an individual or 13.8% for a corporation.
-In order to withhold on this lesser rate the Seller must complete form 593-E (Computation of Estimated Gain or Loss) first and hand this form, together with the 593 (Withholding Tax Statement) to the Settlement Agent.
+In order to withhold on this lesser rate the Seller will use form 593-E (Computation of Estimated Gain or Loss) to calculate the amount to withhold, and then select the appropriate box 4B-G and certify Form 593 (Withholding Tax Statement) and hand this Form 593 to the Settlement Agent.

 How do I get my money back?
 The tax amount must be sent to the state within 20 days from the end of the month in which the transaction closed.
-The amount sent to the Franchise Tax Board is a “prepayment” of income tax due on the gain.
-To get the money back the Seller must file their income tax return at the end of the fiscal year and include a copy of the 593-V form (Payment Voucher) used to remit the tax amount.
+The amount sent to the Franchise Tax Board is a ìprepaymentî of income tax due on the gain.
+To get the money back the Seller must file their income tax return at the end of the fiscal year and include a copy of the 593 form.
 If the funds sent to the Franchise Tax Board are more than the tax liability for that year, the FTB will refund the difference.

 Whose responsibility is it to make sure the law is followed?
-Unlike the Federal (FIRPTA) laws, the responsibility for obtaining the signatures on the correct State withholding forms fall on the Settlement Agent handling the sale.
+Unlike the Federal (FIRPTA) laws, the responsibility for obtaining the signatures on the correct State withholding forms and sending the amounts to the FTB fall on the Settlement Agent handling the sale.
 It is the Seller’s responsibility to complete the forms correctly and seek independent financial and legal counsel.
-As the forms state, “title and escrow persons, exchange accommodators are not authorized to provide legal or accounting advice on the withholding amounts”.
+As the forms state, title and escrow persons, exchange accommodators are not authorized to provide legal or accounting advice on the withholding amounts.

 Audits!
 Yes!
 The Franchise Tax Board does audit Settlement Companies to make sure that the regulations are followed.

-For further questions regarding the State of California’s Real Estate Withholding laws, you can click on the following links:
+For further questions regarding the State of Californiaís Real Estate Withholding laws, you can click on the following links:

 For Withholding requirements: https://www.ftb.ca.gov/individuals/wsc/California_Real_Estate.shtml